-Kashmir and Ladakh are neighbours in geography but worlds apart in character.
 Kashmir is lush, green, culturally Persian-Mughal, with valleys, lakes, meadows and the warmth of a densely populated, historically rich civilisation.
-Ladakh is high, arid, Buddhist, with vast open landscapes, mountain deserts, and a stark, meditative beauty.
+Ladakh is high, arid, Buddhist, with vast open landscapes, mountain deserts, and a stark, meditative beauty that feels more like Tibet than like anything else in India.

 Both are extraordinary.
-The best trips combine both — spending 5–6 days in Kashmir and 4–5 days in Ladakh.
-But if your time is limited, here's how to choose.
+We have spent years working across both regions, and our honest recommendation is that the best trips combine both -- spending five to six days in Kashmir and four to five days in Ladakh.
+But if your time is limited, here is how to choose.

 |---|---|---|